 As the oldest title loan lender in California, we have been able to stick around for so long because of our willingness to go above and beyond for our customers.
 Since we opened our doors in 1994, we have further decided that we ought to go the extra mile to educate, empower, and equip those who aren’t presently, or may even never, be our customers.
 We have been actively expanding our website to include informative resource pages covering question like ‘how to get a title for a car with a bill of sale’ and topics from the buying/selling of cars to financial planning.
 In this informational article, we will be explaining to you what a bill of sale is, how to get one, and how to get a title for a car with a bill of sale.

 Our second-to-none customer service has drawn thousands of consumers to our doors to obtain title loans.
 We value consumer education very highly so if you need more information on this topic, then please continue reading.
 However, if you stumbled across this page because you are interested in receiving a title loan from us, then fill out the online application today!
 The process is simple, quick, and easy.

 A bill of sale is always an important item to have, especially when you are have bought a vehicle from a private party and are wondering how to get a title for a car with a bill of sale.
 The bill of sale is necessary for the buyer’s and seller’s records.
 A bill of sale is basically proof that you legally bought the vehicle.
 It acts as a kind of contract to transfer ownership of the car to you.
-Your local DMV should carry bill of sale forms that you can use while some states also accept generic bill of sale forms.
+Your local DMV should carry a bill of sale forms that you can use while some states also accept a generic bill of sale forms.
 Regardless, these are the facts that every bill of sale usually calls for:

 Once you are able to obtain the surety bond, you will have a certain amount of time to apply for a bonded title that would allow you to be named as the legal owner of the vehicle.
 Take your proof of bond and other necessary documents back to the DMV.
 A bonded title is provided to you by the secretary of state once they have reviewed your bond and your letter from the DMV.
 When you get the bonded title, you will then be free to do whatever you wish with the car: you can register it, buy car insurance, or even get a title loan on it.

 We hope that you have found this resource article both educational and informative on how to get a title for a car with a bill of sale.
 However, if you have any leftover questions, we encourage you to give us a call today.
 We would love to answer any questions you might have.
 If you are interested in getting a title loan with us, then please fill out our online application or give us a call today.
 We would absolutely love to work with you!